 Transcript: Tick Bites, Meat Allergies, and Chronic Urticaria

-It's really unlike any other food allergy we know.
-The most interesting feature of the reactions may be that first symptoms can occur after eating meat.
-Normally you have an allergic reaction to a bee sting or something, it happens within minutes.
+Tick-bite induced meat allergies are really unlike any other food allergy we know.
+The most interesting feature of the reactions may be that first symptoms can occur hours after eating meat.
+Normally if you have an allergic reaction to a bee sting or something, it happens within minutes.
 With this, you could have a piece of bacon for breakfast and your throat doesn't start closing off until the afternoon, and so you blame lunch, or doctors just call it “‘spontaneous’ or ‘idiopathic’ anaphylaxis."
 Ideopathic is just doctorspeak for we have no idea what the cause is.

 Delay is because the alpha-gal is thought to be absorbed along with the fat in meat, given that the allergic reaction occurring four to five hours after meat ingestion corresponds to the peak absorption time of fatty acids from the intestinal tract.